Updated on: August 11, 2023

 Unfortunately, I learned that many VPNs are pretty bad for gaming — some have very slow speeds, causing lag, stuttering, freezes, and frequent disconnects, while others have buggy apps that are complicated to use.

 Still, I managed to find a handful of really good gaming VPNs.
-All the VPNs on this list provide really fast speeds for gaming, have easy-to-use apps on all platforms (some even have apps for routers), include excellent security features, and are affordable.
+All the VPNs on this list provide really fast speeds for gaming, have easy-to-use apps on all platforms (one even has an app for routers), include excellent security features, and are affordable.
+But my favorite is, by far, ExpressVPN.

 Quick summary of the best VPNs for gaming: